Schurik8/Schurik8/README.md

 - 👋 Hi, I’m @Schurik8
 - 👀 I’m interested in Java
-- 🌱 I’m currently learning Modding in Minecraft
+- 🌱 I’m currently getting better in Coding with JDA